Season of Creation

 New Hampshire author Sy Montgomery has spent a lifetime learning from animals, documenting their lives, and wondering about their souls.
 She has written a memoir for adults, How to Be a Good Creature, complemented by a children’s picture book version, Becoming a Good Creature.

-For those who prefer to listen to the stories, you can access a Living on Earth radio interview here, or a talk at the New England Aquarium here.
+For those who prefer to listen to the stories, you can access a Living on Earth radio interview here.
 Consider using her work to spark conversations across the generations on how we honor and learn from animals and all creation.

 For all-ages conversation and action: invite everyone to read, listen to, or watch one of these offerings.